-The following table presents Adjusted EBITDA by segment for the years ended December 31, 2019 and 2018.
+The following table presents Adjusted EBITDA by segment for the years ended December 31, 2020 and 2019.

 For the year ended December 31,

-2018
+2019

 Adjusted EBITDA

-Work Truck Attachments \$ 80,396 \$ 80,747
+Work Truck Attachments \$ 80,747 \$ 62,532

-Work Truck Solutions 16,047 27,358
+Work Truck Solutions 27,358 12,360

-\$ 96,443 \$ 108,105
+\$ 108,105 \$ 74,892

-Adjusted EBITDA at our Work Truck Attachment segment were \$80.7 million for the year ended December 31, 2019 compared to \$80.4 million in the year ended December 31, 2018, an increase of \$0.3 million primarily due to increases in volume and price, somewhat offset by planned unfavorable pricing reductions on sales to the Work Truck Solutions segment in the year ended December 31, 2019.
+Adjusted EBITDA at our Work Truck Attachment segment were \$62.5 million for the year ended December 31, 2020 compared to \$80.7 million in the year ended December 31, 2019, a decrease of \$18.2 million primarily due to lower volumes resulting from well-below average snowfall for the snow season ended March 31, 2020.
+In addition, Adjusted EBITDA was lower in the current year due to additional costs and inefficiencies related to the COVID-19 pandemic.

-Adjusted EBITDA at our Work Truck Solutions segment were \$27.4 million for the year ended December 31, 2019 compared to \$16.0 million in the year ended December 31, 2018, an increase of \$11.4 million due to higher volumes from improved chassis predictability, operational efficiencies, and lower spending, as well as planned favorable pricing reductions on purchases from Work Truck Attachments in the year ended December 31, 2019.
+Adjusted EBITDA at our Work Truck Solutions segment were \$12.4 million for the year ended December 31, 2020 compared to \$27.4 million in the year ended December 31, 2019, a decrease of \$15.0 million due to lower volumes from chassis availability constraints and the effect of the COVID-19 pandemic, as well as additional costs and inefficiencies related to the pandemic.

-Adjusted Net Income and Adjusted Earnings Per Share (calculated on a diluted basis) represents net income and earnings per share (as defined by GAAP), excluding the impact of stock based compensation, pension termination costs, severance, litigation proceeds, non-cash purchase accounting adjustments, tax reform and certain charges related to certain unrelated legal fees and consulting fees, net of their income tax impact.
-Management believes that Adjusted Net Income and Adjusted Earnings Per Share are useful in assessing our financial performance by eliminating expenses and income that are not reflective of the underlying business performance.
-We believe that the presentation of adjusted net income for the periods presented allows investors to make meaningful comparisons of our operating performance between periods and to view our business from the same perspective as our management.
+Adjusted Net Income (Loss) and Adjusted Earnings Per Share (calculated on a diluted basis) represents net income (loss) and earnings (loss) per share (as defined by GAAP), excluding the impact of stock based compensation, pension termination costs, severance, litigation proceeds, non-cash purchase accounting adjustments, tax reform, certain charges related to unrelated legal fees and consulting fees, incremental costs incurred related to the COVID-19 pandemic, and adjustments on derivatives not classified as hedges, net of their income tax impact.
+Such COVID-19 related costs include increased expenses directly related to the pandemic, and do not include either production related overhead inefficiencies or lost or deferred sales.
+We believe these costs are out of the ordinary, unrelated to our business and not representative of our results.
+Adjustments on derivatives not classified as hedges are non-cash and are related to overall financial market conditions; therefore, management believes such costs are unrelated to our business and are not representative of our results.
+Management believes that Adjusted Net Income (Loss) and Adjusted Earnings Per Share are useful in assessing our financial performance by eliminating expenses and income that are not reflective of the underlying business performance.
+We believe that the presentation of Adjusted Net Income (Loss) for the periods presented allows investors to make meaningful comparisons of our operating performance between periods and to view our business from the same perspective as our management.
 Because the excluded items are not predictable or consistent, management does not consider them when evaluating our performance or when making decisions regarding allocation of resources.